 Commercial Vehicle Engineer is the multi-award-winning online monthly for road transport engineers and fleet managers, delivering a unique blend of independent, well-informed analysis, hard-hitting comment and news on the commercial vehicle market and aftermarket.
-The May 2016 edition is now online, including previews of next month's Tip-ex show in Harrogate and of the first Automechanika Birmingham show.
+The June 2016 edition is now online, including a review of the first FPS Expo in Liverpool and news of a world-first in hydrogen vehicles claimed by Fife Council.
 To subscribe or log in as a subscriber click on the page-turning icon below or the green "subscribe" button on the right.

 For the 2016 CV Engineer media kit, including forward features list, click here

 Europe's leading truck-makers stand accused of price-fixing and are bracing themselves for the biggest cartel fine in the European Commission's history.
 Already the repercussions of this legal action include extraordinary price and sales figure secrecy by at least one manufacturer, and a sudden general lack of transparency on UK truck registrations data.
 All this appears to be having the perverse effect of stifling competition.
 Yet at a recent transport conference billed as "Europe's biggest", the subject hardly got a mention.
 We wonder why.

 We report from the new Merseyside home of the Federation of Petroleum Suppliers annual show where tanker operators were in upbeat mood.
 And we quiz PSA Peugeot Citroën's UK fleet director on why he is so confident that the company's share of the intensely competitive UK van market is about to grow strongly.

 People in the news this month include Volvo Group UK's Martin Merrick, promoted to a senior post in Sweden; and HRVS dealer group boss Keith Sims, taking on another Isuzu Truck franchise in Lincolnshire.

 Ryder's Project Rebirth